What you need to know about safeguarding of accounts, assets and funds

 Reconciliations

-The FCA requires both internal and external reconciliation to take place.
+The FCA and CBI requires both internal and external reconciliation to take place.

 Internal reconciliation